-TICKFAW – Charges were recently dismissed against a Tangipahoa Parish justice of the peace was indicted this week on charges related to allegations she and another woman tried to illegally block an elderly woman's family from their inheritance upon the woman's death.
+TICKFAW – Charges were recently dismissed against a Tangipahoa Parish justice of the peace indicted last year related to allegations she and another woman tried to illegally block an elderly woman's family from their inheritance upon the woman's death.

-Crosby said in a phone conversation at the time that she did nothing wrong and maintained she was never questioned and hasn’t had “so much as a speeding ticket” before the grand jury in Tangipahoa Parish indicted her Tuesday.
+Crosby said in a phone conversation at the time that she did nothing wrong and maintained she was never questioned and hasn’t had “so much as a speeding ticket” before the grand jury in Tangipahoa Parish indicted her in 2018.

-Crosby refused to elaborate when reached on the phone and referenced a prepared statement she gave to the Hammond newspaper: "This indictment has absolutely nothing— zero — to do with my duties as an elected justice of the peace.
+"This indictment has absolutely nothing— zero — to do with my duties as an elected justice of the peace.
 I am completely innocent of any wrongdoing," she said in a statement then.

 Follow the publisher of this post on Twitter: @treyschmaltz